Is Memphis the best team in the AAC? - Week 15 Football Power Rankings

 SMU, Memphis, Week 15 AAC Football Power Rankings

-As we enter the college football bowl season, which team sits on top of the AAC?
+As we enter the college football bowl season, which team is on top of the AAC?
 We break it all down below in our freshly updated power rankings.

 Watch college football all season long on Fubo and ESPN+!